seopbo/nlp_classification/README.md

-# NLP paper implementation with PyTorch
+# NLP paper implementation with PyTorch (under construction)
 The papers were implemented in using korean corpus

 ### Classification